BritBox vs Acorn TV — which streaming service is better for you?

 Acorn TV's free trial period lasts for just seven days in the US.
 UK users can instead try the service for a slightly more generous 14-day trial period.

 How much does BritBox cost?
-A BritBox monthly subscription costs $7.99 / £5.99, with annual subscription options available for $79.99 / £59.99.
+A BritBox monthly subscription costs $8.99 in the US, with annual subscription options available for $89.99 / £59.99.
 Like Acorn TV, that's 12 months for the price of 10.
 BritBox’s free trial lasts for seven days, regardless of which region you're watching in.
+In the UK, if you're after the BritBox library then an ITVX subscription, which has the BritBox shows, is £5.99 or £59.99.
+ITVX has a 7-day free trial.

-Overall, both BritBox and Acorn TV are priced very similarly to competing streaming services of similar scope, though as they're priced so similarly, we'd say BritBox offers you more bang for your buck.
+Overall, both BritBox and Acorn TV are priced very similarly to competing streaming services of similar scope.

 BritBox vs Acorn TV: Where are they available?